Key takeaways

 Cautions

-- macOS only tested — Windows and Linux support listed as "testers needed"
+- macOS only fully tested — Windows and Linux support exists but still needs community testing[1]

-- No visible funding — Coolabs sustainability is unclear
+- No visible funding — Coolabs funding is not publicly disclosed; Jean has no revenue model of its own

 Pricing & Licensing